Laplacian Heads Improve Transformers by Smoothing Token Representations: Empirical Evidence for Motivation 1

-The SNR directly measures how large (in $l_2$ norm) the mean of a sequence of tokens is relative to their variance/standard deviation.
-To validate our interpretations in Sections~\ref{vanilla_attention_def} and ~\ref{laplacian_def} (see Figure~\ref{cartoon}), we directly measure the SNR of the output of the Layer Normalization module right before the MLP layer.
-In other words, we measure the SNR of
+The SNR measures how large (measured by the $l_2$ norm) the mean of a sequence of tokens is relative to their variance/standard deviation.
+To validate the interpretation inin Sections~\ref{sec:motivation1}, we measure the SNR of the output of the pre-MLP Layer Normalization module. i.e., we measure the SNR of

-for every transformer block.
-Figure~\ref{fig:snr} plots the SNR of the ImageNet token embeddings for the baseline and the proposed models as a function of depth.
-It clearly illustrates that for all models that use the Laplacian heads, the output of the Pre-MLP LayerNorm has higher SNR than the baseline across layers, growing more drastically as depth increases.
+across layers.
+Figure~\ref{fig:snr} plots the SNR of the ImageNet token representations for the baseline and the proposed models as a function of depth.
+It clearly illustrates that for all models that use Laplacian heads, the output of the Pre-MLP LayerNorm has higher SNR than the baseline across layers, growing more drastically as depth increases.
 Moreover, more Laplacian heads leads to higher SNR and steeper growth.
-This measurement empirically supports our interpretation of the mechanism by which transformers decrease the variance of tokens, and it directly confirms our intuition that the Laplacian mechanism decreases token variance more efficiently.
+This measurement directly supports the intuition in Section~\ref{sec:motivation1} that Laplacian heads control the within-sequence variance more effectively.